angular/angular/aio/content/guide/component-styles.md

 This scoping restriction is a ***styling modularity feature***.

-* You can use the CSS class names and selectors that make the most sense in the context of each component.
+* Use the CSS class names and selectors that make the most sense in the context of each component.

 * Class names and selectors are local to the component and don't collide with